orcfax/docs/docs/orcfax-solution/solution-overview.md

 ## Publication
-After the data has been collected, normalized, and validated, the next step is to publish it on-chain; how publication is executed is largely dependant on the business needs of Orcfax feed integrators and the use cases these feeds enable.
+After the data has been collected, normalized, and validated, the next step is to publish it on-chain; how publication is executed is largely dependent on the business needs of Orcfax feed integrators and the use cases these feeds enable.

 These use cases are wide ranging and innovation in the blockchain space means